w3c/web-locks/proto-spec.md

 1. **Release the lock** _lock_.
 1. Resolve _lock_'s **released promise** with _lock_'s **waiting promise**.

+> Non-Normative section
+>
+> There are two promises associated with a lock's lifecycle:
+> * A promise provided either implicitly or explicitly by the callback when the lock is granted which determines how long the lock is held.
+When this promise settles, the lock is released.
+This is known as the lock's _waiting promise_.
+> * A promise returned by the `acquire()` method that settles when the lock is released or the request is aborted.
+This is known as the lock's _released promise_.

 ### Lock Requests

 A **lock request** is a tuple of (*agent*, *origin*, *name*, *mode*, *promise*).